Wloner0809/osh-2023-labs/lab2/README.md

 > This part may be different from bash

 * When the `wait` cmd finishes, the output info is in the order of when commands execute.
 That's to say if I run `sleep 100 &` first and `sleep 5 &` second, the output info is `sleep 100 finish` and `sleep 5 finish`(although sleep 5 may finish first), so the order of output info doesn't depend on when they finish.
-* I output finish info first and output execute cmd info second, which is didferent from bash
+* I output finish info first and output execute cmd info second, which is different from bash

 > Something the same as bash